ethan-yu0503/ethanyucodes.github.io/_posts/2020-04-18-Magic-Mirror.md

 Here is a list of things we used in our project:
 * The [MagicMirror NodeJS framework](https://github.com/MichMich/MagicMirror)
-	* It allows us to quickly experiment with modules written by the open-source community and developing our own custom modules
+	* It allows us to quickly experiment with modules written by the open-source community and develop our own custom modules
 * Raspberry Pi
 	* Runs our program and displays it on a screen
 * Old TV